 Three and a half days without running water and electricity.
 The cause?
-Heavy, continuous rain 24 hours before.
+Heavy, continuous rain for 24 hours.
 What happened afterwards was flooding from the hip down, a quintessential Jakartan monsoon season experience.
-If it weren't for my Uncle's Jeep Wrangler and the lifeboat attached, my family and 12 other people would have had to endure the 87 hours without running water and electricity.
+If it weren't for my Uncle's Jeep Wrangler and the lifeboat attached, my family and 12 other people would have had to endure 87 hours without running water and electricity.

 After two years, my hometown continued to battle drinking water shortages, looming environmental disasters, and rising sea levels; I grew to resent the status quo, pretending as if this was fine.
-I longed for change, but that change never came.
-So, I often ask myself: what can I do to help?
+So, I asked myself: what can I do to help?

-I volunteered in river cleanup initiatives and dug several biopore holes, but I never felt like my efforts created a substantial impact.
-Moreover, I didn't have the proper training to address the root of the problem: poor water management infrastructure, and urban planning.
-I want to be at the forefront of this issue, solving it.
+I volunteered in river cleanup initiatives and dug biopore holes, but I never felt like my efforts created a substantial impact.
+Moreover, I didn't have the proper training to address the root of the problem: poor water management infrastructure and urban planning.

 The University of Michigan's BSE in Environmental Engineering offers courses that equip me with fundamental skill sets to achieve my goal.
 For example, Hydrology and Floodplain Hydraulics introduce the relationship between rain and land so that I can design effective stormwater drainage systems.
 On top of that, I believe that change is best when implementing knowledge beyond my field of study.
 For example, I noticed that poor urban planning contributed to the flood two years ago.
 Hence, I believe the Architecture, Sustainability, and the City course would help me contextualize my engineering education into the study of urban planning, so that I may develop more optimized solutions.

-Having discovered GLISA's project on developing a flood resilience plan for the city of Goshen, It excites me to have the opportunity to network with individuals involved in the project and learn the technical know-how on redesigning existing systems to create a bigger-picture solution to prevent flooding.
+Having discovered GLISA's project on developing a flood resilience plan for the city of Goshen, it excites me to have the opportunity to network with individuals involved in the project and learn the technical know-how on redesigning existing systems to prevent flooding.
 I hope to bring this knowledge back to help solve the same problem I faced in Jakarta.

 During my freshman year, I researched water quality from school dispensers.
-When searching for sources from authoritative figures, I came across Nancy Love's research on nitrification in potable water systems.
-I found her research insightful as she discusses nitrification monitoring and control methods, which I cited when proposing a solution to the problems I found in school water.
+I came across Nancy Love's research on nitrification in potable water systems.
+She discusses nitrification monitoring and control methods, which I cited when proposing a solution to the problems I found in school water.
 I look forward to meeting her on campus and discussing feasible plans to improve water systems, jumpstarting the first steps to make tap water drinkable in my country.
 I hope to join her research group and pioneer new methods of integrating wastewater treatment solutions into an existing urban landscape.
 Furthermore, the (MC)² user facility enables me to develop new cost-effective materials that may be instrumental in achieving this plan.

 At UM, I will remain open to other opportunities that may help my goal of ending my city's long list of environmental challenges.
-For example, while working as a maintenance & operations intern in a waste-to-energy plant, I learned that well-engineered solutions are only as great as the team that manages and executes them.
-The industrial and operation program is interesting because I get to explore the intricacies of effectively managing and maximizing the potential of an organization.
-Through Work Organizations and Service Operations Management courses, I will learn to traverse and control different facets of an organization, steering it towards a more environmentally conscious one.
+As a maintenance & operations intern in a waste-to-energy plant, I learned that well-engineered solutions are only as great as the team that manages and executes them.
+Through Work Organizations and Service Operations Management courses, I will learn to traverse and control different facets of an organization.